iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

   a.
 Change their package.json to depend on the newer minor version of imodeljs-backend.
   b.
 NPM INSTALL

-Note: imodeljs-backend depends on imodeljs-nodeaddon and imodeljs-nodeaddonapi in three places: in backend/package.json, test/package.json, and testbed/package.json.
+Note: imodeljs-backend depends on imodeljs-nodeaddon and imodeljs-nodeaddonapi in two places: in backend/package.json, and testbed/package.json.
 Keep them consistent!

 ### How imodeljs-backend Checks Version Compatibility